GodfreyElia/Ratio-Data_V_Crude-Financaial-Data/README.md

 ----

-Thank you for reaching the end of this project series.
+Thank you for reaching the end of bankruptcy prediction project series.
 Please feel free to [get in touch](https://www.linkedin.com/in/godfreyn321/) to share your ideas on or inspiration from the machine learning and bankrupty prediction journey so far.

 For my other projects, click [here](https://github.com/GodfreyElia)